Taking a look at Lisbon now, it’s hard to envision the city as part of the Ancient Roman Empire.

 If you happen to be visiting Lisbon around International Museum Day (mid-May), you might find it odd to see people vanishing through a hole in the ground at Rua da Conceição in the Baixa neighborhood.
 Worry not, they’re just being led by the City Council’s team of archeologists and historians who volunteer every year to show Lisbon’s underground Roman galleries.

 These Roman galleries from the 1st century AD were discovered by accident during the post-1755 Great Earthquake reconstruction.
 Most of the structure was blocked by the new sewage system built in the 18th century, except this small area you can visit today.
 Opening the galleries requires draining them before and during visiting days and rerouting all traffic.

 Before when visits were free and people were allowed to line up for hours, the scenario looked far more dramatic with people led by curiosity joining in every few minutes.
 In good time the City Council decided to charge €1.00 per person and implement a scheduling system that allows them to be more organized.
 News of the opening travels fast once the Museu de Lisboa publishes the new dates on their official Facebook page.
 You have to be quick if you want to grab a spot.

-Insider’s tip: wear comfortable waterproof shoes and mind your head.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Insider’s tip: wear comfortable waterproof shoes and mind your head.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.